another-rust-load-balancer/another-rust-load-balancer/docs/health_checks.md

 # Health checks

-Health checks perform request to the backend servers on a regular interval.
-The response, the response time or the lack of a response are all used to determine the Healthiness of each server as either Healthy, Slow or Unhealthy.
+Health checks perform requests to the backend servers on a regular interval.
+The response itself, the time until it arrives or the lack of a response are all used to determine the Healthiness of each server as either healthy, slow or unresponsive.

+## Health classes

 Depending on the health values of the servers the forwarding of client requests changes.